 Zeenat is eager to join the mission of enhancing the lives of Ontarians living with the effects of acquired brain injury through education, awareness and support, and she will bring all of her commitment to healthcare, her business experience, and her passion for people to the OBIA.

-Alice Bellavance, President
+Alice Bellavance, Past-President

 Alice has been at Brain Injury Services of Northern Ontario (BISNO) almost 25 years.
 She has served in many roles on provincial committees, the District Health Council, volunteer boards of local non-profits and her various places of employment.
 These indicate not only Alice’s commitment to comprehensive health/social services and working toward positive resolutions to the current health/social service delivery challenges, but also nurturing the Community Development approach to a more holistic and integrated system.
 Alice has worked in hospital settings from acute to chronic to long-term care.
 In the community she has worked in respite care, group home settings for developmentally challenged youth, physically challenged children & youth, services for adults with a variety of special needs and most recently more active in the mental health and addictions sector.